Nidhal-labri/Build-a-Secure-Google-Cloud-Network-Challenge-Lab-GSP322/README.md

 ```

-#In Compute Engine -> VM Instances page, click the SSH button for the bastion host.
-Then SSH to juice-shop by <span style="color:red">red colored text</span>.
+# <span style="color:red">In Compute Engine -> VM Instances page, click the SSH button for the bastion host.
+Then SSH to juice-shop by</span>